Bayesian Continual Learning via Spiking Neural Networks: Introduction

 Continual learning is a key area of machine learning research, which is partly motivated by the goal of understanding how biological brains maintain previously acquired skills while adding new capabilities.
 Unlike traditional machine learning, whereby one performs training based on a single data source, in continual learning, several datasets, corresponding to different tasks, are sequentially presented to the learner.
 A challenge in continual learning is the ability of the learning algorithm to perform competitively on previous tasks after training on the subsequently observed datasets.
 In this context, \textit{catastrophic forgetting} indicates the situation in which performance drops sharply on previously encountered tasks after learning new ones.
 Many continual learning techniques follow the principle of preserving synaptic connections that are deemed important to perform well on previously learned tasks via a regularization of the learning objective \cite{kirkpatrick17ewc, zenke17continual}.
 Bayesian approaches have also been proposed for this purpose, whereby priors are selected as the posterior evaluated on the previous task to prevent the new posterior distribution from deviating too much from learned states.
 Biological mechanisms are explicitly leveraged in works such as \cite{laborieux21metaplasticity} and \cite{soures21tacos}, which combine a variety of neural mechanisms to obtain state-of-the-art performance for SNNs on standard continual learning benchmarks.
 Reference \cite{putra22continual} also proposes a continual learning algorithm for SNNs in an unsupervised scenario by assuming limited precision for the weights.
 In the present paper, we demonstrate how Bayesian learning allows obtaining similar biologically inspired features by following a principled objective grounded in information risk minimization.

+Traditionally, training of SNNs has relied on biologically realistic Hebbian rules, among which spike-timing dependent plasticity (STDP) is the most popular.
+STDP modulates the synaptic weight between two neurons based on the firing times of both neurons.
+A long-term potentiation (i.e., an increase in the weight) of the synapse occurs when the pre-synaptic neuron spikes right before the post-synaptic neuron, while long-term depression (i.e., a decrease in the weight) of a synapse happens when the pre-synaptic neuron spikes after the post-synaptic neuron.
+STDP implements a form of unsupervised learning, and can be leveraged to perform tasks such as clustering, while also supporting continual learning \cite{vaila19deepsnn}.

-Learning in SNNs is challenging due to the activation function of spiking neurons, the derivative of which is always zero, except at the spike time, where it is not differentiable.
+Supervised learning based on the minimization of the training loss is challenging in SNNs due to the activation function of spiking neurons, the derivative of which is always zero, except at the spike time, where it is not differentiable.
 Modern training algorithms \cite{kaiser2020decolle, bellec20eprop, zenke2018superspike} overcome this difficulty through the use of \textit{surrogate gradients}, i.e., by replacing the true derivative with that of a well-defined differentiable function \cite{neftci2019surrogate}.
 An alternative approach, reviewed in \cite{jang19:spm}, is to view the SNN as a probabilistic model whose likelihood can be directly differentiated.
 Further extensions of the probabilistic modelling approach and associated training rules are presented in \cite{jang22multisample, jang20:vowel}.

 An application of Bayesian principles to SNNs has first been proposed in the conference version of this paper \cite{jang21bisnn}.
 Reference \cite{jang21bisnn} focuses on SNNs with binary synaptic weights and offline learning, presenting limited experimental results.
 In contrast, the current paper provides all the necessary background, including frequentist learning; it covers frequentist and Bayesian continual learning; and it provides extensive experimental results on a variety of tasks.